 What is your ideal day of being happy at work?
-Perhaps it is one of the below sequence of events, or if you’re lucky, maybe the perfect day at work is all of them.
+Perhaps it is one of the events below, or if you’re lucky, maybe the perfect day at work is all of them.

 Setting The Scene For A Perfect Day At Work

-Let’s forget the bit about getting up on time with the perfect breakfast and coffee, we’ll begin with the journey to work itself.
-Imagine if you got into your car at the same time everyday and on this perfect day all the traffic lights turn to green.
-As an added bonus the traffic is also very light, allowing you to get to work 10 minutes early.
-Being early makes all the difference to your mindset, starting it off on a relaxed, positive note, and ready to take on anything that comes your way throughout the day.
+Let’s forget the bit about getting up on time with the perfect breakfast and coffee.
+We’ll begin with the journey to work itself.
+Imagine if you got into your car at the same time every day and on this perfect day, all the traffic lights turned green.
+As an added bonus, the traffic is also very light, allowing you to get to work 10 minutes early.
+Being early makes all the difference to your mindset, starting off on a relaxed, positive note and ready to take on anything that comes your way throughout the day.

-With the extra time that you’ve gained, you decide to treat yourself to getting a nice cuppa, before the rest of your work colleagues come in.
+With the extra time you’ve gained, you decide to treat yourself and get a nice cuppa before the rest of your work colleagues come in.
 The coffee machine is full and ready to give you your liquid fuel for the day.

-You take your cuppa to your desk, which has all the tools you need to successfully complete your work.
+You take your cuppa to your desk, which has all the tools you need to complete your work successfully.
 In this scenario, that’s a computer, keyboard, mouse, desk, and chair.
-Now you are ready to start the working day and get on with those important reports and phone calls.
+You are ready to start the working day and get on with those important reports and phone calls.
 The whole day goes smoothly, with the computer playing ball, along with the report forms all working perfectly.

-Now, all you need is a good journey home to make the first day a perfect start for a ‘Week of Happiness at Work’.
+Now, you only need a good journey home to make the first day a perfect start for a ‘Week of Happiness at Work’.

 Happiness at Work For Someone With A Disability